Tony Clifton: Tony Clifton biopic

-Kaufman and Zmuda wrote a screenplay for a Tony Clifton biography.
-However, the plan was sidelined after the box office failure of Kaufman's first major motion picture Heartbeeps, in which he co-starred with Bernadette Peters as a robot who falls in love.
+Kaufman and Zmuda wrote a screenplay for a Tony Clifton biography entitled The Tony Clifton Story.
 In the screenplay Clifton dies at Cedars-Sinai Medical Center in Los Angeles from cancer.
 Five years later, Kaufman died at the same hospital from lung cancer.

+Plans for making the Clifton film were sidelined after the box office failure of Kaufman's first major motion picture, Heartbeeps, from 1981, in which he co-starred with Bernadette Peters as robots who fall in love.
+Kaufman eventually appeared on Late Night with David Letterman to apologize for Heartbeeps.

 Man on the Moon

-Clifton is portrayed in the Kaufman biographical film Man on the Moon, credited as "Himself".
+Clifton is portrayed in the Kaufman biographical film Man on the Moon.

 Influence

 Kaufman's Tony Clifton character has influenced other "anti-comedy" acts, notably standup comedian Neil Hamburger and singer/comedian Unknown Hinson.
 Maren Ade's Toni Erdmann, the protagonist in the 2016 Oscar-nominated German movie of the same title, was influenced by Kaufman concerning appearance, humor and first name.